macedonga/macedonga/README.md

 Always has been

 ### Hi there 👋
-My name is Marco, I am a 14 years old that does stuff that is basically useless, but at least I learn something doing it!<br>
+My name is Marco, I am a 14 years old that creates stuff that is basically useless, but at least I learn something doing it!<br>
 *(even if I will forget it the day later)*

 ### What can I do?